"How I helped my baby having a febrile seizure"

 Would you be able to spot a baby or child having a febrile seizure?

-Luckily for 18-month-old Maia from Swindon, her mum Leanne Barnett did know what to do.
+Luckily for 18-month-old Maia from Swindon, her mum Leanne had taken a British Red Cross first aid course and knew just what to do.

-Back when Maia was six months old, Leanne decided to take a baby and child first aid course with the British Red Cross.
+Back when Maia was six months old, Leanne decided to take a first aid course with the British Red Cross.

 It was a good decision.
 When Maia suffered a febrile seizure, Leanne was able to give her daughter exactly the help she needed.